Saturday, July 21, 2012

 Carroll/East Carroll Newspaper Excerpt Books

-I have compiled several books that are typed out excerpts from the columns of several Northeastern Louisiana's newspapers.
-These series of books, which I titled "Murder, Mayhem, & Misc. of Carroll Parish" and "Murder, Mayhem, & Misc. of East Carroll Parish, La."
-These excerpts are from local newspapers in and around Lake Providence, La., and cover the years of 1845 and also years from 1866 to 1928.
-As you will see, there where many hardships our ancestors went through, along with many joyous occasions they had, that I've placed within these page.
-There are what I've always refered to as "the gossip columns" here, but also there is so much more; there were town meetings, church goings, hunting trips, yellow fever epidemics, floods, fires, slave trades, plantation BarBQues, births, deaths, marriages, entertainments, etc., etc., etc. I could go on and on the different subjects which is contained in these books.
-It shows the way of life in those years.
+I have compiled several books that are typed out excerpts, or the originals, from the columns of several Northeastern Louisiana's newspapers as well as some other U. S. newspapers.
+These books start from scarce mentions of the area in 1818.
+As you will see, there where many hardships our ancestors went through, along with many joyous occasions they had, that I've placed within these pages.
+There are what I've always refered to as "the gossip columns" here, but also there is so much more; there were town meetings, church goings, hunting trips, yellow fever epidemics, floods, fires, slave trades, plantation BarBQues, births, deaths, marriages, entertainments, etc., etc., etc. I could go on and on the different subjects which is contained here.
+It shows the way of life during those years.

-Book I. "Murder, Mayhem, & Misc. of Carroll Parish, Louisiana", is from the years 1866 thru 1876, right after the Civil War.
-The parish seat was in Floyd until the division of the parish into the 'East' and 'West' parishes, with the division line being the Macon Bayou in 1877.
-This book is 308 pages.
+Book I. "Murder, Mayhem, & Misc. of Carroll Parish, Louisiana" covers the years 1866 thru 1876, right after the Civil War.
+The parish seat was in Floyd.
+[Carroll Parish]

 Sandy Guthrie Moore